Strategic considerations when deploying authentication policies

 - Application 3 authentication policy is set to Any 1 factor type / IdP and re-authentication frequency is set to one hour.

-When the user tries to directly access Application 1, the Global Session Policy is evaluated because an Okta session does not exist yet.
-Because Require secondary factor isn't selected, the user is prompted only for a single factor, as defined by the requirements set on Application 1's authentication policy.
+When the user tries to directly access Application 1, the global session policy is evaluated because an Okta session does not exist yet.
+Because Multifactor authentication isn't selected, the user is prompted only for a single factor, as defined by the requirements set on Application 1's authentication policy.
 The user can use any of their enrolled authenticators to satisfy Application 1 assurance requirements.
 For this example, assume they use their password.

 Next, assume that the user tries to access Application 2 in the same browser window, immediately after accessing Application 1.
 Because Application 2 requires two distinct factor types, and because the user already supplied their password during the Okta session, they have to supply a different factor type (for example, Okta Verify Push) to satisfy the assurance requirements for Application 2.